Sourcing Lead Paint

 Lead paint purchased outside the UK

->

-> - If you have obtained lead paint outside the UK and want to use it in England you must complete and send a declaration form to Historic England.
-You must not use the paint less than three weeks after submitting the declaration.
+- If you have obtained lead paint outside the UK and want to use it in England you must complete and send a declaration form with the information listed below (Contents of a relevant declaration) to Historic England.
+You must not use the paint less than three weeks after submitting the declaration

-> - Upon receiving the declaration form, Historic England will assess the eligibility of the proposed use.
+- Upon receiving the declaration form, Historic England will assess the eligibility of the proposed use.
 If we are not satisfied with the content of a relevant declaration, we will respond in writing to the applicant within two weeks of receipt, with the reasons for our decision.

 Historic England contact details for lead paint declarations and notifications

 Lead Paint Applications

 138 – 142 Holborn